 Available for Apple and Android devices, OzRunways is an Australian electronic flight bag, approved by CASA as a data provider, meaning that Australian pilots can use it to meet all requirements for document carriage in flight.
 It provides worldwide airport weather, NOTAMS and full area briefings in Australia.
 The website offers:

-Aviation Australia is a registered training organisation, established to support the development and growth of the aviation and aerospace industries in both the Australian and international markets.
+A registered training organisation, Aviation Australia was established to support the development and growth of the aviation and aerospace industries in both the Australian and international markets.
 On this aviation website you can find:

 Pilot Career Centre Oceania